geomatics-io/MacroScope/README.txt

 strings.

-MacroScope supports a practically useful subset of SQL commands INSERT, SELECT, UPDATE and DELETE, for 3 database backends: MS SQL Server, Oracle and MS Access.
+MacroScope supports a practically useful subset of SQL commands INSERT, SELECT, UPDATE and DELETE, for 4 database backends: MySQL, MS SQL Server, Oracle and MS Access.
 It is used in production, but new users will probably find the list of supported backends incomplete, some constructions they'd like to use unsupported and many incompatibilities remaining (especially for MS Access - there's a lot things it just doesn't do, and no amount of SQL rewriting is going to make the backend more capable).
 These limitations are an important